Daliah Wachs: Broadcasting career

 In early 2009, Wachs started a radio show on KLAV in Las Vegas, Nevada, providing free on-air medical advice to callers during the recession.
 The show was picked up by KDWN in Las Vegas later that month and by KFNX in Phoenix, Arizona by late 2009.
 In April 2010 The Dr. Daliah Show began airing on WZFG in Fargo, North Dakota.
 Within two years of her premiere on air, the show had expanded to several cities, and XM Satellite began airing her show nationally in January 2011 on America's Talk Channel 158, and subsequently Channel 166.

 In 2011, Wachs was named by Talkers Magazine as one of America's "250 Most Influential Hosts".
 In September 2011, Genesis Communications Network began syndicating her show nationally.

 In 2015, Wachs helped establish Nevada Blood Donation Day, in response to blood bank shortages.
 In 2016, she expanded this campaign nationally, helping establish Blood Donation Days in multiple states, National Blood Donation Day, and National Blood Donation Week, in collaboration with Vitalant, American Red Cross, and blood banks throughout the United States.

 In 2017, Talkers Magazine awarded her "Humanitarian of the Year."

-In 2020, when legislative attempts to abolish daylight savings time stalled in multiple state legislatures, Wachs and Dr. Paul Kalekas launched a petition to Congress as part of the #SickofSpringForward and #FinishedWithFallBack campaigns, based on studies citing the health risks associated with the time changes.
+In 2020, when legislative attempts to abolish daylight saving time stalled in multiple state legislatures, Wachs and Dr. Paul Kalekas launched a petition to Congress as part of the #SickofSpringForward and #FinishedWithFallBack campaigns, based on studies citing the health risks associated with the time changes.

 Wachs has made numerous television and radio interviews and gives lectures across the United States.
 She is involved with several charities, including FAST4Kids (Finding Autistic Solutions for Tomorrow).